bitovi/bitops/docs/lifecycle.md

     * Run `terraform plan`
     * Run `terraform apply` or `terraform destroy`
     * Run any `bitops.after-deploy.d/*.sh` scripts
-4. If a `ansible/` directory exists within the selected environment
+4. If a `ansible/` directory exists within the selected environment:
     * Run any `bitops.before-deploy.d/*.sh` scripts
     * Load `bitops.config.yaml` and set environment
     * Merge contents with [Default environment](default-environment.md) - [TODO](https://github.com/bitovi/bitops/issues/18)
     * Run `ansible-playbook $playbook` for each `*.yaml` or `*.yml` file in `$env/ansible/`
     * Run any `bitops.after-deploy.d/*.sh` scripts
-4. If a `helm/` directory exists within the selected environment
+4. If a `helm/` directory exists within the selected environment:
     * Run the following for `$env/helm/$ENVIRONMENT_HELM_SUBDIRECTORY/` or for all charts in `$env/helm/`
         * Run any `bitops.before-deploy.d/*.sh` scripts
         * Load `bitops.config.yaml` and set environment
         * Merge contents with [Default environment](default-environment.md)
-        * Use `$KUBE_CONFIG_PATH` if defined, if not use aws cli to build .kubeconfig
+        * Use `$KUBE_CONFIG_PATH` if defined, if not use AWS CLI to build `.kubeconfig`
         * Gather all values files - TODO document
         * Run `helm dep up`
         * Run `helm upgrade` or `helm install`
         * Run `helm rollback` on failure
         * Run any `bitops.after-deploy.d/*.sh` scripts
         * TODO `helm_install_external_charts` and `helm_install_charts_from_s3` never run!
-4. If a `cloudformation/` directory exists within the selected environment
+4. If a `cloudformation/` directory exists within the selected environment:
     * Run any `bitops.before-deploy.d/*.sh` scripts
     * Load `bitops.config.yaml` and set environment
     * Merge contents with [Default environment](default-environment.md) - [TODO](https://github.com/bitovi/bitops/issues/18)